GennadNY/privateEndpoint/privateendpoint.md

 - **Global reach: Connect privately to services running in other regions.** The consumer's virtual network could be in region A and it can connect to services behind Private Link in region B.

-## Use Cases for Private Link with Azure Database for PostgreSQL - Flexible Server
+## Use Cases for Private Link with Azure Database for PostgreSQL - Flexible Server in Private Preview

 Clients can connect to the private endpoint from the same VNet, [peered VNet](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) in same region or across regions, or via [VNet-to-VNet connection](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-vnet-vnet-resource-manager-portal) across regions.
 Additionally, clients can connect from on-premises using ExpressRoute, private peering, or VPN tunneling.
 Below is a simplified diagram showing the common use cases.

 <image type="content" src="./media/show-private-link-overview.png" alt-text="Diagram that shows how Azure Private Link works with Private Endpoints." />

+### Limitations and Supported Features for [rivate Link Private Preview with Azure Database for PostgreSQL - Flexible Server

+Following are the only supported use cases for Azure Database for PostgreSQL - Flexible Server with Private Link network connectivity under Private Preview:

+- Creation of Flexible Server with Private Endpoint network connectivity , but without public IP available
+- Creation of Flexible Server with Private Endpoint network availability, with Public IP available
+- Connectivity from client in the same or peered VNET to the server above
+- Connectivity from VNet or on-premises via VPN

+Following are features of Azure PostgreSQL Flexible Server that are not supported in Private Link Private Preview:
+- High availability
+- Disaster Recovery , either with Read-Only Replicas or Geo- redundant backup
+- Encryption at rest with Customer Managed Keys (CMK)
+- moving server across resource groups, subscriptions or Azure tenants

 ### Connecting from an Azure VM in Peered Virtual Network (VNet)

-Configure [VNet peering](https://learn.microsoft.com/en-us/azure/virtual-network/tutorial-connect-virtual-networks-powershell) to establish connectivity to the Azure Database for PostgreSQL - Single server from an Azure VM in a peered VNet.
+Configure [VNet peering](https://learn.microsoft.com/en-us/azure/virtual-network/tutorial-connect-virtual-networks-powershell) to establish connectivity to the Azure Database for PostgreSQL - Flexible server from an Azure VM in a peered VNet.

 ### Connecting from an Azure VM in VNet-to-VNet environment